Andy-Big/Sparrow_00.01.04.00.02/README.md

 * Enabled current time and date display in the bottom right corner.
 * Added a full-screen icon to the top left corner of the waveform window.
 The same icon collapses the window back to original size.
+* In full-screen mode, a small info panel is available at the bottom with information about the sampling mode and frequency, memory depth, trigger mode, channel connection and scale, horizontal scale.
+This info panel can be hidden and shown by clicking on the icon (i) in the upper right corner of the window header.
+* Fixed manufacturer errors:
+    * after turning on the oscilloscope, the cursor brightness is set to 100%, regardless of the previously configured value, the brightness is adjusted to the settings only when opening the display settings window
+    * the trigger mode icon in the top panel did not correspond to the selected mode in some cases
 * Increased touch sensitivity area for measurement result item expand/collapse arrows.
 Now it's much easier to expand and collapse items.
 * Expanded measurement result items changed to tabular view: parameter name with its value to the left.
 This reduced the expanded item height, allowing up to three expanded items to be visible simultaneously.
 Values also have slightly increased font size for better readability.
 * Measurement result items on the left panel have been reduced in height to show more measurements simultaneously.
 Additionally, the measurement value font size has been slightly increased for better readability.